Installers and dMRV designers

 take photos of yourself on site.

-Make sure you understand the small-scale technology system unit installation requirements.
+Make sure you understand the small-scale technology unit installation requirements.

 Photographic evidence